JaeyeonKim01/JaeyeonKim01.github.io/content/authors/admin/_index.md

  At Harvard University, I turned my attention to Diffusion Models.
 With amazing and supportive professors, my recent work on [Masked Diffusion Models](https://arxiv.org/abs/2502.06768) demystifies its training and inference.
 My broad goal is to develop an efficient generative model for discrete data, as well as mathematically identify scientific phenomena on Diffusion Models.

-Feel free to reach me!

-Feel free to reach me!
+Feel free to reach out to me!
+I'd be happy to chat on various topics on Machine Learning.

 {style="text-align: justify;"}